mushcatshiro/CS-basics/Software Engineering/aws/middlewares.md

 possible to run in multi-AZ with failover.
 The failover is done through having an active and a standby MQ that both mounted to same EFS storage.
 Offers queue and topic feature.

+## Amazon EventBridge

+Serverless event bus service to connect applications and delivers a stream of real tim edata to AWS services and more.
+Routing rules can be setup to determine where to send data to enable loosely coupled event driven architecture.

+rules:

+- can be used to schedule cron jobs (time based)
+- react to some event pattern

+It is the default event bus (routes events to zero or more destinations).
+There exists partner event bus to send events from AWS SaaS partners into AWS and an option to create custom event bus.
+Event buses can be accessed by other AWS accounts using resource-based policies.
+Events sent to an event bus can be archive (optional filtering) indefinitely or some period retention.
+These archived events can be used for replay.

+> a use case for EventBridge resouce based policy is to enable all event in
+> an AWS organization to put the events to a single AWS account/region.

+Pipes also exists and is intended for point to point integration i.e. receives events from single source for processing and delivery to single target.
+Pipes and buses are used together by creating a pipe with event bus as its target.
+(similar to SQS+SNS)

+EventBridge can analyze the event in bus and infer schema.
+Schema Registry allows to generate code for application and can be versioned for all AWS services.

+Application's availability can be improved with EventBridge Global Endpoints without additional costs.
+First assign R53 health check to the endpoint.
+When failover initiated, the health check reports unhealthy state.
+Within minutes of failover initiation, custom events are routed to an event bus in the secondary region and processed by that event bus.
+Once the health check reports healthy state event are processed in the primary region.

+Event can failed to be delivered to target specified (target resource unavailable, insufficient permission or network condition).
+EventBridge allows retries (number of retry and etc in retry policy, default retry for 24 hours and up to 185 times with exponential backoff/randomized delay) and if it still fails it drops the event or sends to a dead letter queue (SQS).

+intercept all api calls with cloud trail